Choreo DSL Reference

 when:

-Terminal runs "data-processor --input data.txt"
+Terminal run "data-processor --input data.txt"

 then:

 The then block contains the assertions that verify the outcome of the when action.
-A then block should contain only conditions.
-The test passes if all then conditions are met.
+A then block should contain

 Example: